novan-ve/ping/README.md

 # Ping
-Reimplementation of the ping command in C
+Reimplementation of the ping command in C.

 ```bash
 $ make && ./ft_ping 8.8.8.8